flyingcampdesign/flyingcamp.design/content/posts/articles/2022-06-16-diy-home-office-electronics-workspace/index.md

 **How do we ground the mat?**

 The mat kit comes with a grounding cord that connects the 10mm snap on the mat to an "eyelet" (a #10 ring terminal) for a screw connection to earth ground.
-Many NEMA 5-15R power outlets in the US have a center screw that can be used for this purpose.
+Many NEMA 5-15R power outlets in the US have a grounded center screw that can be used for this purpose.

 ![eyelet-grounding.png](images/eyelet-grounding.png)

 However, I wanted an easier/cleaner way to ground the mat to the power strip under my desk, so I purchased a [Prostat PGC-015Q Green Ground Cord & Qube](https://www.amazon.com/dp/B0060AG7W4) adapter.
-The "Qube" grounded plug adapter comes with a banana jack cable to connect the 10mm snap on the mat to the outlet common ground.
-The wrist strap can be connected to one of the two female banana jack receptacles on the green ground cord:
+The "Qube" grounded plug adapter comes with a banana jack cable to connect the 10mm snap on the mat to an outlet's common ground.
+The wrist strap can be connected to one of the two female banana jack receptacles on the green ground cord snap:

 ![prostat.png](images/prostat.png "Prostat PGC-015Q")

-Once everything is properly connected, you and your workstation should be at the same electrical potential as earth ground.
+Once everything is properly connected, you and your workstation should be at the same electrical potential.
+Ideally, no more shocky shocky to your sensitive blinky blinkies!

 **But wait... how do you ensure that everything is properly grounded, and more importantly, *stays* grounded over time?**

+Cables can come loose, wrist straps can fail, so it's possible that you think you're grounded when you're actually not.
 There are devices that can continuously monitor both the ESD mat and wrist strap's connection to ground, and provide an audible alert if one of those connections fails.
 These continuous monitors are generally classified by whether they use a [single-wire vs. dual-wire](https://scs-static-control-solutions.blog/2017/12/14/comparing-single-wire-and-dual-wire-monitors/) wrist strap.
-Dual-wire monitors were developed to address some of the problems with single-wire wrist straps, but are more expensive ($200+).
-Some of the newer single-wire monitors (like the [Aratron AEI-DT020](https://www.aratron.us/aei-dt020.htm)) have a dual threshold capability that can also detect failure of the safety resistor in the wrist strap, in addition to monitoring the ground connection.
+Dual-wire monitors were developed to address some of the problems with single-wire wrist straps, but are usually more expensive ($200+).
+Some of the newer single-wire monitors (like the [Aratron AEI-DT020](https://www.aratron.us/aei-dt020.htm)) have a dual threshold capability that can also detect failure of the safety resistor in the wrist strap, in addition to monitoring the ground connection of the operator.

 **So what should you get?**

 If I was drowning in cash, I'd grab a fancy dual-wire monitor like the [SCS CTC331-WW](https://staticcontrol.descoindustries.com/SCSCatalog/Static-Control-Monitors/Workstation-Monitors/Iron-Man-Plus-Monitor/CTC331-WW/#.YrAAlezMI0Q) which has an additional monitoring channel for detecting overvoltage events from hand tools touching the PCB (soldering iron, tweezers, etc).
 This is probably overkill for most home labs.

 If I was purchasing a brand new single-wire monitor in the $100 range, I'd buy the following dual threshold monitor kit: